WaliDev/WALi-OpenNWA/README.txt

 Test library, you probably won't be able to do this for the 'tests' or 'all' pseudo-targets.

-You can also pass 'CXX=...' to pick the particular compiler, e.g.
+You can also pass 'CXX=...' to pick the particular compiler, e.g.  'scons CXX=icc'.
+(If you are using compilers other than GCC or CL, you'll probably also have to pass strong_warnings=0 to disable a bunch of -W flags that your compiler probably doesn't understand.)
-'scons CXX=icc'.

 There is also a Visual Studio 2005 project, though the NWA unit tests aren't hooked up for this at all.